What Is An Eczema Flare-Up?

 Work with your doctor to find the right treatments for you.
 Your symptoms, age, family history, other health problems, and lifestyle help you find treatments that work.
 Most eczema treatments give you short-term relief.

 Your doctor can prescribe a steroid cream to stop the itch and clear your rash, or topical creams called calcineurin inhibitors like pimecrolimus (Elidel) or tacrolimus (Protopic) that protect your skin and prevent eczema outbreaks.
 Hydrocortisone cream is available over the counter (OTC) and eases mild itching.
 Eucrisa ointment is a nonsteroidal anti-inflammatory topical treatment that may help reduce redness and itchiness in mild to moderate atopic dermatitis.

 For a severe outbreak, apply steroid cream and then wrap a wet bandage around the area to keep it moist.
 Light therapy from the sun or with a UV ray device at your doctor’s office may ease outbreaks, too.

 For strong eczema itching that keeps you up at night, try oral antihistamines.
 Diphenhydramine can stop itching and help you sleep.
 Cetirizine, fexofenadine, and other antihistamines can ease flares and itching but don’t make you drowsy.
 They’re all available OTC.

 Your doctor may also prescribe oral corticosteroids or give you a steroid shot for a strong eczema flare.
 If you scratch your itchy rash and break the skin, you might need antibiotics to prevent an infection.

-For moderate to severe eczema that is not controlled by topical medications, or when topical medicines cannot be used, dupilumab (Dupixent) may be prescribed.
-This medicine is given every 2 weeks as a shot under the skin.
+For moderate to severe eczema that is not controlled by topical medications, or when topical medicines cannot be used, dupilumab (Dupixent) or tralokinumab (Adbry), both injectables, may be prescribed.
+These drugs are are given every few weeks as shots under the skin.

 Prevent Flares, Feel Better

 Many things could set off an eczema flare.
 You may not have the same triggers as someone else.
 It pays to figure out what causes your skin to react.

 Dry skin.
 If your skin gets too dry, it can become rough and itchy.
 It might even crack.
 That can let bacteria or allergens inside.
 Dry skin is a common eczema trigger for many people.
 Extreme changes in temperature can stress your skin, too.